Pick-Up Date (MM/DD/YYYY)

 Symptoms

 Symptoms of pneumococcal disease depend on the organ system affected.
+Some of the most common types of infections and their symtpoms include:

 Prevention

-Additional tips to protect yourself from pneumococcal disease:
+Additional tips to protect yourself and others:

 • Avoid touching your eyes, nose or mouth.